 An appeal can be made within five working days of receiving the response written in Step IV.
 It must state the specific grounds for the appeal, referencing and attaching all responses prompted by the preceding steps.

-The President will conduct an inquiry involving all parties.
+The College President will conduct an inquiry involving all parties.
 The President may then elect to hear the appeal, or make a decision based on evidence gathered from the inquiry.
 Whichever option the President chooses, the decision is final and binding.

 Both parties will be notified in writing within twenty-five (25) working days of receiving the appeal.

 Note: If an instructor is on leave at any juncture of the five-step period, the process may be delayed until he/she returns.